ayousuf23/ayousuf23.github.io/_pages/portfolio.md

 title: "Portfolio"
 permalink: /portfolio/
 author_profile: true
-published: false
 ---
-test2
-This is a colletion of the software/code I've made/written in reverse chronological order.
+This is a collection of the software/code I've made/written in reverse chronological order.
 I use Microsoft Visual Studio to code C, C++, and C#.
 I use Visual Studio Code to code Python.
 I use IntelliJ IDEA to code Java.

 These are the programming langauges I know (from most frequently used to least frequently used):
 1. C#